 Average MAU increased 3.6% for the year ended December 31, 2020 compared to 2019.
-Average MAU decreased 11.9% for the three months ended March 31, 2021 and average DAU declined at approximately the same rate compared to the three months ended March 31, 2020.

 While MAU and DAU are indicators of the scale of our player base and the potential number of paying players, we consider these metrics to be more reflective of the Company's decisions on how to allocate marketing spend and less significant to our revenue than the total amount that paying users spend.
 We review and assess the impact of our marketing spend, in particular, on these metrics and makes adjustments as we consider necessary to grow total revenue.